Left-Handed445/Project-with-Coffee/README.md

 # Project-with-Coffee
-I'm made a new web-site used HTML and CSS
+I made a new web-site used HTML and CSS